pursuit-curriculum/unit-dsa/intro-to-linked-lists/lesson-notes/README2.md

 }
 ```

-We can create a pair of nodes and link them
+We can create a pair of nodes and link them.

 ```js
 const firstNode = new Node(1);